binarymist/command-line/windows.md

 ```

 `[persistent=]{yes|no}` defaults to no. Specifies whether the tracing session will resume when the computer is restarting.
-If this is set to `yes` then you will need to run the `netsh trace stop` command.
+If this is set to `yes` then you will need to run the `netsh trace stop` command, and remember to do this with elevated privileges, else you may get a message like "There is no trace session currently in progress." .

 `traceFile` optionally specifies the location to save the output file.
 If unspecified, the output file will be saved to the default location with default name `traceFile=%LOCALAPPDATA%\Temp\NetTraces\NetTrace.etl`